Douce noir: Wine regions

 Today Douce noir is far more likely to be found in the New World wine regions of California and Argentina than it is in native France.
 In 2007 there were only 2 hectares (5 acres) of Douce noir reported in production most of it in the Savoie and Jura wine region where it is often blended with Persan.
 One producer makes a varietal style under the Vin de Pays d'Allobrogie designation.

 In Argentina, the 18,759 hectares (46,354 acres) of Bonarda/Douce noir makes it is the second most widely planted red grape variety in the country after Malbec and representing 8% of the country's total vineyard plantings.
 The vast majority of the plantings are in the Mendoza wine region but significant plantings can also be found in the La Rioja, San Juan, and (the relatively unknown) Catamarca provinces.
 Here the grape is used for both blending (sometimes with Malbec or even Cabernet Sauvignon) but also as a varietal wine that Master of Wine Jancis Robinson notes has the potential to be of high quality.
+It is mostly produced as a still red wine, but is also made into sparkling wines and rosé.